Open Actively Recruiting

 • Physiological dependence on alcohol or a sedative-hypnotic benzodiazepine drug.

-• Current medication-assisted treatment with methadone or naltrexone.
+• Current medication-assisted treatment with naltrexone.

 • Acute opioid withdrawal symptoms, as defined by a score on the COWS > 4.